Last updated on May 3rd, 2023 at 09:39 am

 The way around this is to simply commit to lifting kg.
 Forget all about lbs and make the shift.
 It will take a couple of weeks, but it will click eventually.

 It won’t click for your friends, though.
 They will no longer be impressed with your bench numbers.
-To them, 100 kg will not be near as impressive as 220 lbs.
+To them, 100 kg will not be nearly as impressive as 220 lbs.

 Bragging rights